-We ordered a Pine64-LTS board 1, a Pinephone 2, and a serial cable 3 for the Pinephone directly from the online store.
+We ordered a Pine64-LTS1 board, a PinePhone2, and a serial cable3 for the PinePhone directly from the online store.
 For some kind of safety reason, the phone had to be ordered separately.
 In hindsight, we better had ordered a power supply for the Pine64-LTS board as well.
 We skipped it as we already have kilograms of AC power supplies of other boards at hand.
 However, it turned out that kilograms of power supplies with 5mm connectors are of little use when the board features a less mainstream 3.5mm connector.
 Such details matter sometimes.

-For getting our hands dirty with technical work, we will have to leave the Pinephone alone for a while and turn our attention to the Pine-A64-LTS board.
-Pine64 wiki 4 provides the perfect staring point.
+For getting our hands dirty with technical work, we will have to leave the PinePhone alone for a while and turn our attention to the Pine-A64-LTS board.
+The Pine64 wiki4 provides the perfect starting point.

-Booting an officially supported GNU/Linux image The wiki lists numerous readyto-use Linux distributions.
-I went for https://www.armbian.com.
-Just a few minutes later, after downloading the disk image 5, writing the image to an SD card, connecting an HDMI display and a USB keyboard, and booting the board with the SD card inserted, I was greeted with Armbian login, allowing me to login as root user.
+Booting an officially supported GNU/Linux image The wiki lists numerous ready-to-use Linux distributions5.
+I went for Armbian6.
+Just a few minutes later, after downloading the disk image from https://dl.armbian.com/pine64so/Buster_current, writing the image to an SD card, connecting an HDMI display and a USB keyboard, and booting the board with the SD card inserted, I was greeted with Armbian login, allowing me to login as root user.